 In an age where most everything is made offshore, or built by subcontractors and then represented as Red Oxx stands apart from the herd.
-Building bags from scratch here in our Montana factory, this philosophy has always been our favored path.
+By building bags from scratch here in our Montana factory, this philosophy has always been our favored path.

 To build quality bags, we start with quality American-sourced materials.
 Quality hardware, zippers, and fabric.
 By selecting high quality raw materials at the beginning of the process, you are assured tested strength in every Red Oxx item.

-The first step in our manufacturing process begins at the cutting table where layers of colored fabric are stacked and patterns hand traced.
+The first step in our manufacturing process begins at the cutting table where layers of colored fabric are stacked.
+Selected bag patterns are then hand traced.
 The skill required to hand cut with precision is something that our cutting department prides itself on.
-They’re also experts at calculating yields and scanning fabric for potential flaws before the construction of any bags.
+They’re also experts at calculating yields.
+It takes a trained eye for scanning fabric for potential flaws before the construction beings of any bags.

 Our highly talented group of sewing specialists takes the cuts and builds "sub-assembly" pieces that often include hardware.
 For example, the handclasp that’s on nearly every bag we build.
 Each handclasp is cut, stitched, then turned inside out, restitched and the snaps are added.
 Since the handclasp is the most touched part of a bag, we made it one of the strongest.

 After seeing some bags come in with failed Velcro, we adopted steel snaps instead.
 Velcro has a limited lifespan.
 We have yet to see a failed snap from hard use.
 Sure, it might take a second longer to snap your clasp, but at least you won’t have to send the bag in for repair in a couple years.